Table of Contents

 Individuals who attempt to discontinue use on their own can experience severe and unmanageable withdrawal symptoms that only a medically supervised detox can manage safely and treat effectively.

 Treatment duration can vary based on individual treatment needs and life circumstances.
-From the time you enroll in a treatment program, you can usually expect the treatment process to be anywhere between 30 and 90 days— statistics show that the longer the treatment, the better the prospects of long-term recovery.
+From the time you enroll in an amphetamine addiction treatment program, you can usually expect the treatment process to be anywhere between 30 and 90 days.
+Statistics show that the longer the treatment, the better the prospects of long-term recovery.
 Dedicated inpatient treatment will likely take 30 days but could be longer, especially if there are compounding mental health concerns.
 Moreover, individuals who want to maximize their chances of lifelong sobriety will engage in a program of aftercare following treatment.

-Several different therapies are used in treating amphetamine addiction.
+Several different therapies are used in amphetamine addiction treatment.
 Cognitive and behavioral therapies can help to reconfigure daily behaviors and relaxation therapies can ease the pain of withdrawal.

 Medical Treatment for Amphetamine Addiction